cyberyoung/awesome-stars/README.md

 * [react-one-hour-email](https://github.com/petehunt/react-one-hour-email) - Build a very simple email client in an hour, step by step.
 * [fks](https://github.com/JacksonTian/fks) - 前端技能汇总 Frontend Knowledge Structure
 * [Gilgamesh](https://github.com/sskyy/Gilgamesh) - A collection of modern javascript frameworks' extensions
-* [json-viewer](https://github.com/tulios/json-viewer) - It is a Chrome extension for printing JSON and JSONP.
 * [You-Dont-Know-JS](https://github.com/getify/You-Dont-Know-JS) - A book series on JavaScript. @YDKJS on twitter.
 * [pm2](https://github.com/Unitech/pm2) - Production process manager for Node.js apps with a built-in load balancer
 * [iCreator](https://github.com/finscn/iCreator) - A command-line tool for creating all icons and launch-screen images of iOS App.